-Arenas may be constructed from rope, plastic chain, plastic pipes, or in accordance with FEI Rules for Dressage.
+Arenas may be constructed from intermittent white poles or boards placed at each corner and opposite each marker, plastic chain, plastic pipes, or in accordance with FEI Rules for Dressage.
 Arenas must be as safe as possible.
-If rope and steel pegs are used, the rope shall be kept taut but not wrapped around the pegs, approximately 30cm above the ground, and any sharp elements of pegs should be covered to protect Horses.

 CHAPTER IX CROSS COUNTRY TEST